sfakia-crete.com (c) 2004. Hotel Stavris Sfakia: rented rooms, apartments, studios, Crete, Kreta.

 Religious customs are alive and Christmas, Easter and the Assumption of The Virgin (15th August) are considered to be the greatest of religious feasts.
 To members of the Eastern Orthodox Church Christmas ranks second to Easter in the roster of important holidays.

-The Greek Orthodox Church, like the Christian Church, celebrates the birth of Christ on December 25.
-That date was picked because on the same day in the Mediterranean area they used to celebrate a Persian god, Mithras, who was the god of the Sun.
+That Greek date for Christmas was picked because on the same day in the Mediterranean area they used to celebrate a Persian god, Mithras, who was the god of the Sun.
 And, because the difference between light and darkness is such an important aspect of the December month, all our Greek traditions and customs are still based on that contrast of darkness and light.

 Christmas tends to be a quiet, solemn, season.
 In some areas, the holiday is preceded by a time of fasting.
 For Greece, the season is in full swing by December 6th, the Feast of St. Nicholas when presents are exchanged, and will last through January 6th, the Feast of Epiphany.
 Nicholas (and every Greek Nikos) have their so called name day on 6th December.